trduong/iOS_Template/README.md

 3. Platform independence to support the widest possible range of users.
 In the US and other western countries, we often think of this as support for both iOS and Android.
 But consider mobile experiences that reach far more users, such as responsive web design.
 To execute on platform independence requires that you intelligently split the core logic of your application from the myriad user experiences, often implementing the former on a hosted server and delivering tailored implementations of the latter for various platforms of importance to your target market.

 # About This Template #
-This iOS template is designed to work in concert with a [Rails-based server](http://github.com/CoolAssPuppy/Rails_template) template.
+This project contains two iOS templates.
+"Basic" is designed to work standalone as a starting point for iOS applications with Facebook connectivity built-in.
+"Basic With Server" is designed to work in concert with a [Rails-based server](http://github.com/CoolAssPuppy/Rails_template) template.
 Together, the templates will save you 1-3 days of setup grunt work and include:

 1. An Xcode template that, with one double-click, will generate a working iOS application with Facebook integration via the [Facebook iOS SDK](http://developers.facebook.com).
 2. A Rails Application Template that, with one command line instruction, will generate a complete Rails server to manage the User model and house any other business logic you'd like to create for your application.